ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## input_format_tsv_skip_first_lines {#settings-input_format_tsv_skip_first_lines}

-The number of lines to skip in the beginning of data in TSV input format.
+The number of lines to skip at the beginning of data in TSV input format.

 Default value: `0`.

 ## input_format_csv_skip_first_lines {#settings-input_format_csv_skip_first_lines}

-The number of lines to skip in the beginning of data in CSV input format.
+The number of lines to skip at the beginning of data in CSV input format.

 Default value: `0`.